-The full size, also known as a double, measures roughly fifty-four inches (54″) wide by seventy-five inches (75″) long.
-This size offers a compromise between the standard twin (39W” x 75L”) and standard queen (60W” x 80L”) sizes.
+The Full size, also known as a Double, measures roughly fifty-four inches (54″) wide by seventy-four to seventy-five inches (74-75″) long.
+This size offers a compromise between the standard Twin (39W” x 75L”) and standard Queen (60W” x 80L”) sizes.
 It is widely used in commercial accommodations, such as double-bed hotel rooms, college dormitories, and healthcare facilities.

 If you’re sleeping single, you may want to consider your future lifestyle and if you foresee any changes in your situation.
 Mattresses are a somewhat long-term investment, so it’s important to take into consideration what your future may look like as well.
 If you tend to move frequently, a smaller bed will be easier to take with you when you go and will fit in most standard size bedrooms.
 Considering the here and now as well as the days to come can help you choose a mattress that serves you well for many years.

 Body type can play a large role in what mattress size will work for you.
-For most single sleepers, a full-size mattress will usually do.
-If you like to sprawl out on the other hand, or prefer to sleep away from the edge of your mattress, a queen size is probably the better option between the two.
+For most single sleepers, a Full-size mattress will usually do.
+If you like to sprawl out on the other hand, or prefer to sleep away from the edge of your mattress, a Queen size is probably the better option between the two.
 If you have an adult sleeping partner, body size can make an even bigger difference.
-Though the extra 5 inches on a queen may not seem like a lot, those extra inches can really count when it comes to sleeping comfortably with your partner.
+Though the extra 5 inches in length on a Queen may not seem like a lot, those extra inches can really count when it comes to sleeping comfortably with your partner.

 If you’re sharing your bed with a partner, keep in mind their preferred sleeping position as well.
 If both of you like to sprawl out or tend to change sleeping positions frequently throughout the night, a mattress that provides extra width will make for a happier and less disruptive night’s rest.